Tanya-Qader/Diabetes_Prediction/README.md

 Our missing values are of the MCAR type, which is typical of survey results.
 Random Sample Imputation is used when data are MCAR.
 In this technique, NaN values are replaced by a random value (ie. mean, median, mode) selected from that column.
 The advantages of using Random Sample imputation include that it is easy to implement and there is less resulting distortion in variance.
 The main disadvantage is that there may be some situations randomness won't work.
 However, in the case of our dataset, it is likely the most appropriate option.
 A common method of random sample imputation with numeric features is to replace missing values with the median of the feature’s non-missing values.

+### Link to Tableau to further show the relationship between Diabetes and the features

 ### Machine Learning